Choose your language

 What are print drivers and print queues?

-That’s your print driver: a piece of software that translates instructions from your computer into a language that your printer can understand so that you can convert digital documents into physical print outs with all the squiggly bits in the right place on the page.
-It tells your printer every aspect of the job, including page layout, paper type, print quality, and so on.
+A print driver is a piece of software that translates instructions from your computer into a language that your printer can understand so that you can convert digital documents into physical print outs with all the squiggly bits in the right place on the page.

 Because each operating system speaks a different language, they might each need their own print driver to talk to the printer.